-Helping Ruth prepare the ranch for the impending Conversation in the cafe stopped.
-Ruth tossed reunion (Ruth called it "The Roundup) involved a numpoint that perhaps it would be just fine if nobody knew ber of jobs: hastily tacking roll asphalt on worst of the ranch buildings' many leaking roofs.
+Helping Ruth prepare the ranch for the impending reunion (Ruth called it "The Roundup) involved a number of jobs: hastily tacking roll asphalt on worst of the ranch buildings' many leaking roofs.
 Filling a small ravine with sticks to make "a house for rabbits."
 Cleaning the stalls and feeding the ranch's two remaining horses, Abe and Mary.
-Making what Ruth called a "DIS-play" "Whhyyy!" said Ruth.
-"You're a boy and you're my of ranch and show road memorabilia that filled the otherwise empty dairy barn.
-Building little tableaux of pi-Moments later, we broke the laws of the state of oneer life here and there.
+Making what Ruth called a "DIS-play" of ranch and show road memorabilia that filled the otherwise empty dairy barn.
+Building little tableaux of pioneer life here and there.
 (Under Ruth's direction, we pulled the bleached skeleton of a covered wagon to a spot in front of the café, with a mock-up of a campfire complete with rusty enameled cookware to "represent the pioneers-for atmosphere!")
 I was ready to do almost anything, and especially wanted to make Ruth happy.
-I could see that the White Horse Ranch had been tures.
-Ruth wasn't a terrific interviewee-she didn't sit still long enough, for one thing.
-And she wasn't steerable-you couldn't keep her on topic.
-She was always jumping fences and free-associating.
-One thing would remind her of something else and off she'd go and the only thing to do was hang on for the ride.
+I could see that the White Horse Ranch had been home to a family of sorts, and that I had been invited in.